jkbren/einet/README.md

-# Network effective information and causal emergence in python
+# Effective information and causal emergence in python

 Python code for calculating *effective information* in networks.
 This can then be used to search for macroscale representations of a network such